MicrosoftDocs/dynamics365smb-docs/business-central/service-how-to-allocate-resources.md

 ## To assign a resource to all service items in an order
 If the same resource, for example a technician, works on all the service items in the service order, you can register the total resource hours for one service item only and then split the resource line to divide the resource hours onto the resource lines for the other service items.

-The following procedure shows how to split resource lines in the **Service Invoice Lines** page.
+The following procedure shows how to split resource lines on the **Service Invoice Lines** page.

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Service Orders**, and then choose the related link.
 2. Open the relevant service order.